Multipole Photon Radiation in the Vincia Parton Shower: Conclusion

 \section{Conclusion}

 In this letter, we have presented and implemented algorithms that interleave photon radiation in the Vincia parton shower, incorporating the full or approximate soft structure at varying computational cost.
 The QED shower, which also includes photon splitting as described in \cite{QEDantenna} and radiation in resonance decays as described in \cite{VinciaResonance}, is available in Vincia 2.3 which has been incorporated into the Pythia event generator starting from Pythia version 8.3.
-We have shown that the inclusion of interference effects between radiation from the initial state and final state affect the invariant mass spectrum of Drell-Yan production at the LHC, and that the use of antenna functions for photon emission off $W$ bosons with the correct collinear limit leads to perceptible differences with the Pythia QED shower.
+We have shown that the inclusion of interference effects between radiation from the initial state and final state affect the photon emission spectrum in Drell-Yan production at high invariant mass, and that the use of antenna functions for photon emission off $W$ bosons with the correct collinear limit leads to perceptible differences with the Pythia QED shower.